 So Galaxy’s Most Wanted is a tough nut to crack.
-I want to make it clear: I like the box as a standalone experience.
+I want to make it clear: I like some of the box as a standalone experience.
 But I also run a Marvel Champions resource site and heavily invest in constructed deckbuilding.
 As a play-on-standard out of the box product, Galaxy’s Most Wanted can be pretty rough, and openly hostile to casual players.

 If you’re entering it with the “buy what you want” mindset, you may want to think about picking up Red Skull first.
 Although the heroes are very flavorful and fun to play when they are piloted with constructed decks, Galaxy’s Most Wanted’s precons leave a lot to be desired, and are ill-equipped to handle at least one of the latter encounters in the box.
 If you’re a casual fan, Ronan (the final encounter) is far beyond anything standard has ever offered before.

 Now, that’s not inherently a bad thing if you only play expert and want a challenge (raises hand).
 Standalone, Galaxy’s Most Wanted eliminates the need for heroic play for the most hardcore playerbase, as it provides a sufficient enough challenge (and then some) on its own.
 The villains are also much more charismatic both in terms of how they play and their encounter cards and recommended modular sets.
 I consider chucking heroic to the curb an upgrade, if these scenarios can stand on their own within the confines of the original expert mode concept.